tgrx/sandbox/sql/author-books-authors.md

 </details>

-💰 Cost: 7340~8336
+💰 Cost: 7380 ~ 8376

-⌛ Timing: 215~324
+⌛ Timing: 284 _±50_ ms

 ✅ Pros: `¯\_(ツ)_/¯`

-❌ Cons: drop of self-esteem.
+❌ Cons: wasted time.

-### Approach 3: CTE
+### Approach 3: "GROUP BY" CTE + "WHERE"

-Here we are wrapping subquery into CTE, hoping our self-esteem will rise up.
+Here we are wrapping subquery into CTE.
+Expecting PostgreSQL to build a table-like object and do not perform filtering by aggregate.

 <details><summary>SQL</summary>